eric-brechemier/digitalocean-shell-api/README.md

 ### /events ###

-  * `events/read.sh id=42` - get the properties of the event with id=42.
+  * `events/read.sh` - get the properties of the given event
-                         This method is useful to track the progression of an event, returned in percents in event.percentage in response data.
     + *Input Fields:*
+      - `id` - event identifier
+      - optionally followed with any fields
     + *Output Fields:*
+      - `id` - event identifier
+      - 'percentage' - operation progress in percents
+      - 'action_status' - status of the operation (`done`|...)
+      - 'droplet_id' - identifier of the affected droplet
+      - 'event_type_id' - identifier of the event type, undocumented

 ## ROADMAP ##